-A fluorescent or LED bulb kept 4 inches (10 cm) away provides the right amount of light.
-Protect from direct sun.
+Keep them in bright light out of direct sun.
+A bright LED or fluorescent bulb kept 4 inches (10 cm) away provides the right amount of light (See: "Growing indoors with LED lights").

 The seeds should begin sprouting within 6 weeks, but may take up to 12 weeks to start, especially at cooler temperatures.
 Give your seedlings bright light, but avoid direct sunlight while they are small.
 I recommend growing them indoors for at least 2-3 months.

 Fertilizing -- The first 3 months, feed weekly with a small amount of dilute (1/8 strength) liquid fertilizer.
 Hydroponic fertilizer is ideal for this, because it is easily absorbed and contains all essential nutrients.
 After 3 months, you may switch to a granular fertilizer, feeding at half the dosage on the package.
 Or continue feeding weekly with dilute liquid fertilizer.

 Watering - This Fuchsia likes evenly moist soil.
 Don't let the pots dry out, but don't keep them soggy either.

 Climate -- It thrives when temperatures are mild during the day and cool at night.
 The plant might not thrive if temperatures regularly get above 85° F (29°C), and nights are above 65 degrees F (18 C).
 In warmer conditions, give the plants afternoon shade, and keep the pot shaded.
 The plant can probably only survive a light frost (26°F/-3°C).
 It's best to protect it from freezing temperatures.
 Over about 40-45% humidity is best.